Soundwave (Transformers)

-Soundwave is a fictional character appearing in various Transformers continuity lines within the Transformers franchises.
-His most well-known disguise that is of a micro cassette recorder.
-Throughout most of his incarnations, he is an underlying loyal lieutenant of the Decepticon leader Megatron.
-He is commonly depicted as Megatron's communications officer and in some interpretations, only speaks when mocking the Autobots.
+Soundwave is a fictional robot character appearing in various Transformers continuity lines within the Transformers franchise.
+His most commonly depicted disguise is that of a cassette recorder.
+Throughout most of his incarnations, he is an underlying loyal lieutenant of the Decepticon leader, Megatron.
+He is also commonly depicted as Megatron's communications officer and in some versions, only speaks when mocking the Autobots.

 Transformers: Generation 1

 Soundwave is one of the characters from the original Transformers line.
 His alternate mode is a microcassette recorder and he has a distinctive monotone, computerized voice.

-Soundwave is able to detect and jam transmissions across the entire energy spectrum, a talent that makes him suited to his position as a Deception Communications Officer.
-Additionally, he has a photographic memory on account of the data storage capacity of the magnetic disks in his chest compartment, and he is armed with a shoulder-mounted laser cannon and hand-held concussion blaster.
+Soundwave is able to detect and jam transmissions across the entire energy spectrum, a talent that makes him suited to his position as a Decepticon Communications Officer.
+He also possesses a photographic memory, made possible by the magnetic disks in his chest, and carries both a shoulder-mounted laser cannon and a hand-held concussion blaster.
 Soundwave is physically strong compared to most Transformers.
 His alternative form is that of an Earthly microcassette deck.
 Within the tape compartment, which becomes his chest in robot mode, he stores a variety of Decepticon spies, all of which take the alternative form of a microcassette.
 These spy characters include Ravage, Laserbeak, Buzzsaw, Ratbat, Rumble, Frenzy, Slugfest, Wingthing, Autoscout and Overkill, all of whom are under Soundwave's command in the original television series.
 Squawktalk and Beastbox were additional cassette characters under Soundwave's control within the US toyline, who never appeared in the cartoon.

 Soundwave's cassettes are quick to serve and defend Soundwave in a crisis, and generally relate to him as servants or even pets.
 However, when his cassette Ratbat became leader of the Decepticons in the Marvel Comics series, Soundwave fully shifted his trademark loyalty from Megatron to him.
 In the Dreamwave comics, Ratbat led the Ultracons faction, while Soundwave remained with the Decepticons led by Shockwave, although within that continuity these events occurred before Ratbat took up a cassette form.
-In the IDW comics, on pre-war Cybertron Soundwave functioned as personal assistant to Ratbat, who was a Senator at the time, however, Soundwave's true loyalty lay with Megatron.
+In the IDW comics, on pre-war Cybertron, Soundwave functioned as a personal assistant to Ratbat, who was a Senator at the time, however, Soundwave's true loyalty was with Megatron.
 When the time came for him and Starscream to massacre the Senate, he enslaved Ratbat by bestowing the smaller, weaker cassette body upon him.

-Reception

-According to X-Entertainment, Soundwave was one of the top Transformers figures of all time.